mdnasim74/Spotify-Clone/README.md

 # Spotify-Clone
-Designed and developed using html and css
+Successfully Designed and developed a Spotify Clone using html and css